ikalnytskyi/pythonista/README.md

 =============================

 Pythonista is a [Docker] image for real Python developers.
-That means you can find here most popular Python interpreters and tests your application in all of them.
-The idea for image was born when I needed to test some code in Python 2.6 environment and my workstation couldn't handle it, since Debian Jessie doesn't have Python 2.6 in its repo.
+That means you can find here most popular Python interpreters and test your application in all of them.
+The idea for the image was born when I needed to test some code in Python 2.6 environment and my workstation couldn't handle it, since Debian Jessie doesn't have Python 2.6 in its repo.